If you’ve studied marketing or are on the road to becoming an entrepreneur, then you’re probably familiar with the term intensive distribution.

 What Is Intensive Distribution?

-To provide some clarity, intensive distribution is a marketing strategy that companies use to ensure widespread availability of products.
+To provide some clarity, intensive distribution is a strategy that companies use to ensure widespread availability of products.

 Take soft drinks for example.
 You’ll be able to find a can practically everywhere you go, whether it’s the supermarket, gas station, drug store – you name it.